AgentTroll/blog/2019-10-14-lessons-learned-debugging-part-9.md

-While I think that bug-finding models of software are a little extreme for writing plugins, especially when lives aren't exactly at stake here, I think think there is still merit in the idea of expecting there to be some number of conditions.
+While I think that bug-finding models of software are a little extreme for writing plugins, especially when lives aren't exactly at stake here, I think there is still merit in the idea of expecting there to be some number of conditions.
 As you get more experienced, you'll probably get a feel for how many `if-return` statements you should be writing.
 If you think there are too few, your intuition